F-star/svg-editor/README.md

 svg-editor
 ---

-a simple svg editor.
+A simple web svg editor.

-developing...
+Developing...

-run project:
+Run project:

 ```sh
 npm i
 npm run dev
 ```

-The simply features has added(of course with some bugs):
+The simple features has added(of course with some bugs):

 - redo/undo
 - add rect
 - drag canvas
 - zoom
+- select(only can move rect)